 From the catalytic converter, you go to the muffler and then the exhaust.
 Mufflers are used to reduce the noise that goes through the exhaust.

 They do this by allowing the gases to expand slowly.
 The exhaust pipe muffler temperature is usually between 300 to 500 degrees, but they are also known to handle higher temperatures of up to 1200 degrees.
 Extreme exhaust temperatures can destroy the catalytic converter.

 Exhaust system temperatures

-While the average temperature for the exhaust is 300 to 500 degrees, you still can experience temperatures as high as 1200 whenever there is a constriction in the exhaust system.
+While the average temperature for the exhaust is 300 to 500 degrees, you can still experience temperatures as high as 1200 whenever there is a constriction in the exhaust system.
 You should be on the lookout for bends on the exhaust pipe.
-Due to contact with other cooler parts of the car the exhaust gets an opportunity to cool down.
+Due to contact with other cooler parts of the car, the exhaust gets an opportunity to cool down.

 The exhaust pipe muffler temperatures reach their peak when the car is on the road rather than when it’s idle.
 This is due to the high rpm; however, temperatures can also rise due to inefficient combustion of gases.